nikola-m/Buffon/README.md

 We have two purposes here:

 First thing is to have a Monte Carlo simulation example in Python.
-We implement Buffon's experiment where one estimates number $\pi$ by trowing a needle on a pattern made of parallel lines.
+We implement Buffon's experiment where one estimates number $$\pi$$ by trowing a needle on a pattern made of parallel lines.
 Monte Carlo simulation evaluates an integral that appears in the process, by a numerical experiment.

 The other thing we want to show is how to manipulate Postscript trough python programs, and create PS documents interactively.
 A Post Script document made here is tailored specifically to plot results of Buffon needle experiment.